Dhar01/Dhar01.github.io/_posts/2020-10-10-web-fundamentals-walkthrough.md

 > Note 1: the web site IP address my be differ from deployed machine.
 That's why I hide it, enter the IP address you get from the room.

-> Note 2: I heard this room was subscirber only, but at the time of writing, it is completely free.
+> Note 2: I heard this room was *subscirber only*, but at the time of writing, it is completely free.